AnubhavSolanki/TrackBuddy/README.md

 In this project I have used Angular, TypeScript, HTML, CSS, BootStrap, Socket.io, express and Node Js.

 ## How to run..?
-Just type `npm i` after cloning the repo and after thant `npm start` to start the website.
+Just type `npm i` after cloning the repo and after that `npm start` to run the website.

 ## Development server